 counties of 2020 and it will be completed prior to the end of this year.
 The

 COA is instrumental to the TDP and will be done in conjunction.
 This project

 will be funded through the Lee County Metropolitan Planning Organization

 Passenger Amenities Program (PAP)

-The PAP is a consultant's assessment of existing infrastructure including transit bus stops, amenities and bus route infrastructure improvements, emphasizing ADA improvements, at various bus stop locations throughout Lee County.
-This project will continue once LeeTran receives the results and recommendations from the Comprehensive Operational Analysis (COA) and Transit Development Plan (TDP).
+The PAP is a consultants assessment of existing infrastructure including transit bus stops, amenities and bus route infrastructure improvements.
+This project will continue forward once we have results of the Comprehensive Operational Analysis (COA) and Transit Development Plan (TDP).